 This collection are just to get you going if you have a good local book or guide you can delve further and if you schedule enough time in Chennai.
 You will surely discover an array of interesting locations and attractions in the Chennai vicinity of India.

-Chennai is a fairly simple location to get around, when you have grasped the layout of the place and know a couple of local landmarks it should become pretty simple.
-You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
-If you wish to traverse greater distances across Chennai there are a few more options.
+Chennai is not a difficult city to navigate, when you have grasped the layout of the place and you are familiar with a couple of landmarks it should become pretty simple.
+You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
+If you want to cover more ground in Chennai there are a number of modes of transportation.
 Chennai has a 1 line Metro system that contains 17 stations.
-There is a good, reliable bus network where passes can be bought to cover you for multiple journeys.
-There is also the option to use Chennai Taxis, where a knowledgeable driver can offer ideas for places to visit.
-What ever method you use to explore Chennai ensure you see as much of it as you can.
+There is a good network of buses that tickets can be purchases to cover multiple journeys.
+Collect a Hire Car at Chennai Airport (MAA), there is also the option to use Chennai Taxis, where a knowledgeable driver can offer ideas for places to visit.
+Whichever way you plan to explore Chennai make sure you see as much of the city as your can.

 If you plan to stay in Chennai for a great period you will need to find a place to stay.
 Chennai offers a broad range of places to stay these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are travelling on business ensure that the hotel you pick has facilities to suit you and is OK for your needs as the roads in Chennai may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top independent and chain hotels.
 Chennai also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you are visiting on a small budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whatever accommodation type you select in Chennai ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.